-3.3.1.
+4.3.1.
 Safety Equipment

-- 3.3.1.1.
-The assessment for the optional star rating may include those items of safety equipment for which Euro NCAP gives credit in the year of assessment (see Table 1 below) but which are not eligible for inclusion in the base rating because they are not fitted as standard to the model range. - 3.3.1.2.
-No passive safety technologies (airbags, inflatable seatbelts, etc.) are eligible for assessment as optional equipment (i.e. for inclusion in Table 1 below). - 3.3.1.3.
-Euro NCAP will over time add new items to the list of eligible technologies and establish for each item on a case per case basis the duration for which inclusion in the optional pack will be allowed.
+- 4.3.1.1.
+The assessment for the optional star rating may include those items of safety equipment for which Euro NCAP gives credit in the year of assessment (see Table 1 below) but which are not eligible for inclusion in the base rating because they are not fitted as standard to the model range. - 4.3.1.2.
+No passive safety technologies (airbags, inflatable seatbelts, etc.) are eligible for assessment as optional equipment (i.e. for inclusion in Table 1 below). - 4.3.1.3.
+Euro NCAP may over time add or update items on the list of eligible technologies and establish for each item on a case per case basis the duration for which inclusion in the optional pack will be allowed.